 What is Green Building?

 A single standard for “What is Green Building” does not exist, but all green building concepts include the same basic principles.
 Green Building in general focuses on passive solar orientation, best use of space, an energy efficient envelope, water conservation, renewable materials, ease of maintenance, indoor air-quality, the use of less toxic materials and obtaining materials locally.
-To construct the perfect Green Home for your customer keep in mine these simple questions:

 What benefits are there to building Green?